SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/customization.md

 Typical examples:

-- “High confidence”
-- “Moderate confidence”
-- “Low confidence”
 - “Doubtful”
 - “Tentative”
 - “Confirmed”
 - “Verified by expert”
+- “High confidence”
+- “Moderate confidence”
+- “Low confidence”

 ---

 Confidences help you:

 #### Track uncertainty explicitly
-A determination like “_Panthera leo_ (?)” can instead be annotated with “Low confidence,” making uncertainty searchable and standardized.
+A determination like _Boops boops_ (?)” can be annotated with “Low confidence,” making uncertainty searchable and standardized.

 #### Communicate reliability
 Collaborators can quickly interpret data quality.

-#### Improve filtering
+#### Support curation
 Example:
 > “Show determinations with low confidence.”

-#### Support long-term curation
-Confidences highlight places where data might need review later.

-### Creating a Confidence
+### Creating a confidence

 ---

 You can create or edit confidence levels using the Manage Controlled Vocabulary task.

-1. Click on the **Confidences** tab
-2. Enter a **Name** (required)
-3. Add a **Definition** (required)
-4. Select the color that your confidences will be displayed with
-5. Optionally add a **URI**
-6. Save

 #left[Creating a confidence](https://sfg.taxonworks.org/s/f9fj1v)

-### Applying a Confidence
+### Applying a confidence

 ---

+#### On a single object

-Here we'd like to indicate confidence level on taxon determinations of a specimen.
-We'll put the confidence on the specimen where we can filter confidences using Filter Collection Objects.
-Click on the annotator radial for the collection object, select tye Confidences slice, click the All tab or search for the desired confidence, and click on it to add it.
+To indicate confidence level on taxon determinations of a specimen, we'll put the confidence on the specimen, where we can filter confidences using Filter Collection Objects.
+Click on the annotator radial for the collection object, select the Confidences slice, click the All tab or search for the desired confidence, and click on it to add it.

 #left[A confidence added to a collection object](https://sfg.taxonworks.org/s/040way)

+#### Bulk add on filter results

+Any filter on an object that supports confidences will include the option to batch add them to a filter result via the [mass annotator radial](conventions#icons-in-taxonworks).

-## Biocuration Classes & Groups
+## Biocuration classes & groups

 **Biocuration Classes** are Controlled Vocabulary Terms used to describe **biological properties of specimens** (Collection Objects).